BlueBrain/BluePyEModel/examples/emodel_pipeline_local_python/README.rst

 Analysis
 ~~~~~~~~

-Once a round of optimisation is finished, you might want to get the results from the checkpoint files (within the `./checkpoints` directory) generated by the optimisation process and plot the traces and scores of the models.
-The final models generated are stored in the file ``final.json``.
+Once a round of optimisation is finished, you might want to get the results from the checkpoint files (within the `./checkpoints` directory) generated by the optimisation process and plot the traces and scores of the models
-This file contains the optimised e-models

-here's a description of some of the entry of the final.json file:

-* score: global score of the optimised e-model
-* parameters: parameters of the optimised e-model
-* fitness: score for each features/protocols
-* features: value for each feature/protocols
-* validation_fitness: score for validation protocols features
-* validated: whether the model has been validated, This field can have 3 values:

-  - None, the model did not go yet through validation.
-  - False, the model did not pass validation successfully.
-  - True, the model passed validation successfully.

-* pdfs: path to the pdf file containing the plots of the traces, scores and parameters distributions of the optimised e-model

 To proceed with the analysis, execute the command provided below: